 Spur Ranch continues to emphasize performance in their production of registered Angus bulls for the commercial cattle industry.
 Spur Ranch produced the first Angus bull to gain more than six pounds per day at OBI.
 Spur Ranch has produced the high-indexing Angus bull in at least one OBI test group, including their herd sire, Spur Travel Master, who achieved an adjusted weaning weight of 785 pounds and an adjusted yearling weight of 1,524 with a birth weight of only 75 pounds.

-Spur Ranch annually holds one of the top Angus bull and Angus commercial female sales in the United States – the World Series Sale.
+Spur Ranch annually holds one of the top Angus bull and Angus commercial female sales in the United States — “Performance Herd of the Heartland Sale” is held the fourth Friday in October.